Print the Children's Program Brochure.

 Children's Summer Reading Club is offered from June through August for ages 3-12.
-This year's program was Dream Big READ!
-Click here for the 2012 summer program flyer.
+This year's program was Dig Into Reading!
+Click here for the 2013 summer program bookmark.
 Register to read great books and win prizes.
 Earn book bucks as you read.
 Qualify for an invitation to the congratulations party at the end of summer.

 Children's Performer Festival is part of the Summer Reading Club.
 Programs are on Wednesday afternoons at Harris Park in the Ley Memorial Pavilion from 1:30 - 2:15.
 No registration is required.
 Bring a chair or blanket and join in the fun.